Marc Mayerson is a lawyer, arbitrator, mediator, and expert.

 Marc regularly advises clients, often including boards of directors and fiduciaries, regarding the wording of proposed insurance policies to ensure that gaps are negotiated away or well understood and planned for.
 This work has included advising newly appointed board members on corporate indemnities and insurance as well as protecting the interests of corporate boards in the midst of corporate acquisitions, including protecting the run-off exposures of the directors.
 As a policyholder lawyer, Marc uses his thirty plus years' litigation experience to avoid disputes in newly purchased policies by clarifying the language at the point of underwriting, rather than fighting about a claim in subsequent coverage litigation.

 A frequent author and speaker on insurance-law topics, Marc has taught the insurance-law course at both Georgetown University Law Center and the George Washington University Law School, two of the leading law schools in the nation.
 He is the co-editor of New Appleman Insurance Law Practice Guide, the most widely used practice guide in the field and used by lawyers and claims people throughout the United States.
 He has published articles on the duty to defend and recovery of litigation costs, providing notice to insurance companies including involving them appropriately in settlements of claims against the policyholder, state-of-the art "integrated risk" and enterprise risk coverage programs, management of complex insurance coverage disputes in court, recovery for environmental liabilities including under specialty "cost cap" and clean-up cost or pollution legal liability policies, insurance recovery for losses from contaminated food and genetically modified crops, cyber risk and B2B transactions, settlement of complex insurance-coverage disputes, and insurance company bad faith.
 Copies are many of Marc's articles are available for review or download on this website.

-For many years, Marc authored insurance issues, Insurance Scrawl, that was identified by The Wall Street Journal as the leading blog of its type.
+For many years, Marc authored a blog on insurance issues, Insurance Scrawl, that was identified by The Wall Street Journal as the leading blog of its type.
 Marc also has testified before a Senate Subcommittee concerning insurance and liabilities issues affecting charities, trade associations, and nonprofits.
 He provided independent expert testimony to the ERISA Advisory Council, of the US Department of Labor, on fidelity bonds for fiduciaries.